maroba/findiff/README.md

 {(0, 0): -4.0, (1, 0): 1.0, (-1, 0): 1.0, (0, 1): 1.0, (0, -1): 1.0}
 ```

-Now for some more exotic stencil.
+Now for a some more exotic stencil.
 Consider this one:

 <img src="docs/frontpage/laplace2d-x.png" width="400">